-Many students who come to US intend to transfer to other schools for variety of reasons like funding issues, on campus jobs, go to better university, study with friends, etc. Let me explain you clearly if you can really transfer and what the conditions are.
+A good amount of students arriving in US for higher education tend to transfer to other schools for variety of reasons like funding issues, on campus jobs, go to better university, study with friends, etc. Let me explain you clearly if you can really transfer and what the conditions are.
 I will caution you what not to do.
 I was a victim !

 Can I transfer to another University before First semester?

-Yes, you can, BUT with few conditions!
-It is usually not recommended by international advisors to suggest you to do this in first semester.
+Yes, you may, depending on the school’s policy and their consent with few conditions!
+It is usually not recommended by international advisors or DSOs to suggest you to do this in first semester.
 Ideally, every university wants you to study first semester in their university and pay some tuition as you came to US with their Visa.
 Let me caution you, every school policy is different; some may have policy not to do any transfers at all in first semester.
 So, it depends.
 If you ask them this question or call them, they will straight away not tell you that you can transfer and they will say, it is recommended that you study with us for the first semester and we do not encourage you.
-I did call couple of universities and they exactly gave me the same answer.
+I did call couple of universities and they exactly gave ame the same answer.
 So, there is a big ‘IF’ saying it depends on University.
-But, if the International advisor thinks and the policy of University is in your favor, you can easily transfer in first week.
-Let me tell you the conditions now…
+But, if the International advisor or DSO thinks and the policy of University is in your favor, you can easily transfer in first week.
+Here are some of the conditions…

 Conditions for Transfer of University before First semester :